Exhibitions on Display

 The Magna Carta is now in a new interpretive display with a touchscreen of the full English translation.
 Come and see a document that has changed the world.

-The Parliament makes laws for the ‘peace, order, and good government’ of Australia.
-From the landmark Mabo legislation, gun control measures introduced in the wake of the Port Arthur shootings to legislation enabling financial assistance to disaster-affected regions, the Parliament makes laws in response to national events, issues and needs.
-How are these laws made and how can the community’s voice be heard?
-This exhibition documents the important law-making work of the Australian Parliament.
+From the management of water resources in the Murray-Darling Basin to the National Disability Insurance Scheme, the Parliament makes laws in response to national events, issues and needs.
+How are these laws made and how can the community's voice be heard?
+This exhibition, currently on display in Parliament House, documents the important law-making work of the Australian Parliament.

 Meet your senators and members